mittalshravika/Moodify/README.md

 # Moodify
 ----------------
-An ANdroid Application that lets the user play music videos according to his moods.
+An Android Application that lets the user play music videos according to his moods.
 This was a part of Byld Hackathon at IIIT-Delhi.